DV

 Which of JEPI, JEPQ, QYLD, and SPYI is best for dividend income?

 It depends on your goals.
-SPYI currently offers the highest distribution yield, which means more income per dollar invested.
-However, a lower-yield fund may offer better total return or lower volatility.
+QYLD currently offers the highest reported distribution yield, which means more income per dollar invested.
+However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between JEPI, JEPQ, QYLD, and SPYI?

 JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, issued by JPMorgan.
 JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call strategy, issued by JPMorgan.
-QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call strategy, issued by Global X. SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with a seeks to generate high monthly income in a tax efficient manner while targeting equity appreciation. strategy, issued by NEOS.
+QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call strategy, issued by Global X. SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, issued by NEOS.

 Can I hold JEPI, JEPQ, QYLD, and SPYI together?